StefanHubner/qrzlogger/README.md

 # Installation

- * copy _qrzlogger.py_ into a directory
+ * install via pip with "pip3 install qrzlogger"
- * execute with "python3 qrzlogger.py"
+ * execute with "qrzlogger"
  * the application creates a default config file and states its location (_~/.qrzlogger.ini_)
  * adapt _~/.qrzlogger.ini_ to your needs
- * execute the application again with "python3 qrzlogger.py"
+ * execute the application again with "qrzlogger"

 # License